danieldeveloper001/csharp_design_patterns/src/flyweight/README.md

 **Flyweight** is a **structural design pattern** whose goal is to allow multiple object instances to share unchanging data (intrinsic state) while still being able to perform operations involving changing data (extrinsic state) so that computing resources can be used more efficiently.
-Such instances are created and managed within a cache so that they can be created by demand and only once during the application's lifecycle.
+Such instances that contain only intrinsic state are cached and are created and managed within a cache so that they can be created on demand and only once during the application's lifecycle.

 ## Components and Roles